cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 * we want to add a new revamped API for an existing module and it's just too cumbersome to add it to the existing package, so putting it in `v2` is cleaner for users.
 In this case, care should be made to not deprecate support for `v1` if it is actively used in immutable smart contracts.

-An alternative to creating `v2` packages is creating `v2` messages and RPC methods.
-For instance say we found a better API for sending coins, then we could add `MsgSendV2` to the existing bank package without needing to change `MsgSend` or create a `bank.v2` package.

 #### Guidelines on unstable (alpha and beta) package versions